 I tend to be flexible.
 Sometimes, folks call this "full-stack".

-Generally, I've been a "web developer" - meaning that I've worked on a lot of CRUD back office web apps.
-This is more descriptive than it is prescriptive though - I've had the opportunity to work on a lot more than that.
+Generally, I've been a "web developer" - meaning that I've worked on a lot of CRUD web apps (frontend and backend).
+This is more descriptive than it is prescriptive though - I've had the opportunity to build multiple products outside of that box.

 I'm a polyglot, and always looking to learn another language.
 Lately, my projects are written in TypeScript and Rust.
 At work, I use a lot of Go as well.
 The first language I learnt was Java, and I've been influenced by Ruby, Python, C++, Swift and Go.

 My most interesting projects:

 For web UIs, I use React for most tasks nowadays (though Vue and Svelte interest me).
 My general approach is to build the data architecture before any presentation layer.
 I've used Redux (with RTK), MobX (+MobX State Tree), Zustland, and rolled my own - whatever gets the job done.
 Component libraries like tailwind, material UI, bootstrap all come and go, but I try to keep up.

 On the backend, I'm most comfortable with Node.js, an ORM (I like Objection.js), and PostgreSQL databases.
 I've used a lot of Go, and recently worked a lot with Google Spanner.
 I've built complex systems with gRPC, WebSockets, and dabbled with GraphQL.
 Problems that should not be solved primarily with a relational database, in my experience, are few and far between.

 I was well positioned to learn some management and leadership skills as well.
 I've led small teams, taught high-school CS fundamentals, and have assisted hiring for all my employers.
 I've also been involved in writing grant applications and 2 patents.